dansheffler/dtsheffler.com/_posts/2014-07-05-why-i-use-skim.md

+---
+title: Why I Use Skim
+tags: [Skim, Reading]
+summary: The advantages of this wonderful PDF reader form OSX.
+---

 In the last several posts, I have been talking about a program called [Skim].
 This is the only program I use to read on my desktop, and seeing as how I spend many hours a day reading, I have